GET 30% OFF WHEN YOU ENTER PROMO CODE: SOOTHE30 | EXPIRES 6/22/18

 It really is that wide of a range.

 My eldest took two days, while my twins took one week, before they got the hang of it.
 And even then, you can still expect a few hiccups here and there, such as naps taking longer or your baby having an off night.
 But so long as you’re seeing progress, you’re on the right track.

 “Does the night weaning process in the guide apply to both breastfed and formula-fed babies?”

 Yes.
 In the chapter where I discuss weaning from night feedings, I break down the process for both breastfed and bottle-fed babies.

 “How do I know if this guide is for me?
 What makes this guide different?”

 While there are a ton of books about sleep, you don’t always get one that’s straight to the point and effective.
 This guide is written for the exhausted parent who wants a simple method that’s easy to follow and implement.
 In fact, the guide is a quick read, straight to the point and written in an easy-to-read format.

-If you’d like to know if the guide is for you, get a sneak peek and download a free chapter right here.
+If you’d like to know if the guide is for you, get a sneak peek and download a preview chapter right here.

 Will this guide work for toddlers?